AdaCore/spark2014/docs/ug/en/tutorial.rst

 .. image:: /static/search_path_info.png

 This corresponds to a case where the implementation of ``Search`` does not find the searched value, but the guard of the second contract case holds, meaning that the value is present in the range 2 to 10.
 Looking more closely at the path highlighted, we can see that the loop exits when ``Pos = A'Last``, so the value 10 is never considered!
-We correct this bug by changing the loop test from a strict to a non-strict comparison operation:
+We correct this bug by changing the loop test in ``linear_search.adb`` from a strict to a non-strict comparison operation:

 .. literalinclude:: /examples/linear_search_no_variant/linear_search.adb
    :language: ada